MaxKravchuk/calcgl/README.md

-# calcgl
+# Calculator
-test work for gl
+This is simple console calculator.